top of page

 PRODUCTS

-CervImage™ is the world’s first portable colposcope able to produce high-resolution 3D images to assist in early-stage detection and analysis of pre-cancer cervical lesions.
+The world’s first portable colposcope capable of producing high-resolution 3D images and precise measurements of the cervix to assist in early-stage detection and analysis of pre-cancer cervical lesions.

 TEAM